School Governing Bodies

 - Spend much time with the pupils of the school – if you want to work directly with children, there are many other voluntary valuable roles within the school;

-- Fundraise – this is the role of the PTA – the governing body should consider income streams and the potential for income generation, but not carry out fundraising tasks;
+- Fundraise – this is the role of the Parents Council – the governing body should consider income streams and the potential for income generation, but not carry out fundraising tasks;

 - Undertake classroom observations to make judgements on the quality of teaching – the governing body monitors the quality of teaching in the school by requiring data from the senior staff and from external sources;

 - Do the job of the school staff – if there is not enough capacity within the paid staff team to carry out the necessary tasks, the governing body need to consider and rectify this.

 As you become more experienced as a governor, there are other roles you could volunteer for which would increase your degree of involvement and level of responsibility (e.g as a chair of a committee).
 This document does not cover the additional roles taken on by the chair, vice-chair and chairs of committees.